 - Visit the castle of Oia, early enough, to find a comfortable spot and to avoid the dozens of crowds.
 You are now ready to hug your beloved ones and enjoy an imaginary romantic spectacle that you will never forget!

-- If you are early birds and dislike the crowds, go there during sunrise.
+- If you are early bird and dislike the crowds, go there during sunrise.
 Grab your camera and capture beautiful colors from a really unique perspective.

 Capture the 3 blue dome churches of Oia

-- From Passaggio Café head west on Nik.
+- From Luno Café head west on Nik.
 Nomikou.
 After approximately 600m you will find on your right hand the main square of the village (Panagia Platsani church).

 - With the church behind you, head south toward Nik.
 Nomikou, towards St. Nicolas Castle for about 41m and continue down the street.